Home » MomsTeam | Team Moms/Coaches Channel » Coaching Center » Communicating with Athletes

 Realizing A Child's Athletic Potential: How Parents and Coaches Can Help

-One way parents and coaches can help a child realize their full athletic potential, says four-time Olympic medalist Angela Ruggiero, is to explain honestly what they may be able to achieve if they set goals and work hard.
+One way parents and coaches can help a child realize their full athletic potential, says four-time Olympic medalist Angela Ruggiero, is to explain what they may be able to achieve by setting goals and working hard.

 A Team With An Attitude: Mid-Season Evaluation Form Can Help